 Filling The Holes

 What was the real problem?
 As I worked with hundreds of people, the answer was clear.
-These people were still searching to fill these holes.
-The habit of filling the hole with food kept returning over and over because it does help, a little, but the help didn’t last long.
-They kept trying the same solution to fill the emptiness that was nothing but temporary.
-They did not realize there was only one solution to the problem that would fill the hole.
+These people were still searching to fill these holes of discontentment.
+The habit of filling the hole with food kept returning over and over because food did fill the hole to some extent for some period of time, but it didn’t last long.
+We kept trying the same solution to fill the emptiness that was nothing but temporary.
+We did not realize there was only one solution to the problem that would fill the hole.
 The solution was God.

 Using food to deal with emotional discomfort does temporarily comfort, it temporarily makes us feel better, and it temporarily satisfies.
 The key word here is temporarily.
 In order to solve this problem long-term, we need to look deeper.
 Emotional eating is not always a bad thing!
 We often eat during happy times and celebrations also and this is perfectly ok.
 I would even argue that eating to help deal with some emotions sometimes is OK, BUT the problem happens when we use food to deal with the majority of these uncomfortable emotions the majority of the time.

-Yes, we need food to survive, and we should enjoy what we are eating.
-But we should ask, are we enjoying the food more than our God?
+Remember finding success in nutrition means finding balance in the nourishment and pleasure of food.
+Yes, we need food to survive, but we should also enjoy what we are eating.
+When we make food only about nutrition we can tend towards idolatry of body and self.
+When we make food only about pleasure we can tend towards gluttony.
+We should also ask, am I enjoying the food more than our God?
 Has food become the way to fill the emptiness He was meant to fill?
 If the answer to this is yes, we should consider feeding our souls a little more this week.
 Let us be people who thrive by using God’s word to fill our spiritual hunger.
 Let us be satisfied with the Lord and His love alone!

 Psalm 90:14 says, “Satisfy us in the morning with your steadfast love, that we may rejoice and be glad all our days.”